nanvel/blog/2020/07/ruby.md

 Thread.new { File.read(f) }
 ```

-The key features of Queue that makes it suitable for concurrent programming is that the deq method blocks if the queue is empty and waits until the producer thread adds a value to the queue.
+The key feature of Queue that makes it suitable for concurrent programming is that the deq method blocks if the queue is empty and waits until the producer thread adds a value to the queue.

 ### Fibers